mattmakai/fullstackpython.com/content/pages/09-data/13-redis.markdown

   contains detailed steps to install and start using Redis in Python.

-* [How To Install and Use Redis](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-redis) is a Redis starter guide.
+* [How To Install and Use Redis](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-redis) is a straightforward starter guide that includes installation instructions.

 ### Redis with Python